 - Toolkit of resources available in the community to better assist emergency rooms with homeless patients

-- Does “Video-Connect” Improve Access to Care for Generate Z and the Millenial Veteran Population?
+- Does “Video-Connect” improve access to care for generation Z and the millennials veteran population?

 - Program evaluations — study of treatment of PTSD in military